diwamishra21/crazy-pilot-python-pygame/readme.md

 # crazy-pilot-python-pygame
-It's an interesting game of flying copter and saving it from Crash.
+It's an interesting game of flying helicopter and saving it from Crash.
 It gives points on saving and crashes if you hit.
 To play the game run only single python file "main.py".
 It is based on python's pygame library. after running "main.py" a pygame window will appear.
 Hit spacebar or up key to play the game.

 ## Welcome Screen
 ![alt text](https://github.com/diwamishra21/crazy-pilot-python-pygame/blob/main/gallery/screenshots/welcome.png)